lucascreery/Snake-Algorithm/README.md

 ```batch
 ./snake [width] [height]
 ```
-[width] is and integer representing the desired width of the snake game measured in blocks, and likewise [height] is the desired height of the snake game.
+[width] is an integer representing the desired width of the snake game measured in blocks, and likewise [height] is the desired height of the snake game.